There is no one right way to be spiritual.

-Often people find themselves at a spiritual crossroads in their lives, and would love to find a welcoming, confidential, non-judgmental place in which to find clarity, direction and wholeness.
+So many people are “spiritually curious,” but don’t know where to explore this further without feeling judged or self conscious.
+Other people find themselves at a spiritual crossroads in their lives, and would love to find a welcoming, confidential, non-judgmental place in which to find clarity, direction and wholeness.

 Meaning-making.
 Belonging.
 Connection.
 Soulfulness.
 Wholeness.

-For nearly 15 years I have been providing interfaith spiritual direction to individuals, groups and organizations.
+For over 15 years I have been providing interfaith spiritual direction to individuals, groups and organizations.
 I also provide supervision and mentoring to spiritual directors and students of spiritual guidance.
 I am a longtime member of Spiritual Directors International, and write regularly for Presence: An International Journal of Spiritual Direction.

 Here are a few short videos about spiritual direction, including a brief description of discernment as a spiritual practice, a conversation with my colleague Wendie Bernstein Lash about working with the Shadow in spiritual direction, and a little bit of my own story: